3 Entry-Level Business Analyst Resume Examples For 2023

 Your resume skills and work experience

 Think hard!
-In terms of your skills, I mean.
-Business analysis is a pretty technical field, so you’ll want to focus on hard skills for your resume.
+In terms of your skills, we mean.
+Business analysis is a pretty technical field, so you’ll focus on hard skills for your resume.
 Save softer interpersonal abilities for rounding off your experience section.

 You want your skills list to be extremely relevant to your profession, so leave out anything generic that could be applied broadly across most fields.
-In other words, ditch stuff like “communication” and “data entry”.
+In other words, ditch stuff like “communication” and “data entry.”
+Mention linear regressions instead.

-The best skills you can list will be software-related, so spell everything out by name.
-I meant it when I said “specific.”
-Don’t leave the recruiter with any questions about your skills besides “That’s awesome!
-What did you do with that?”
+The best skills you can list will be software-related, so out things like Matplotlib by name.
+We meant it when we said “specific.”

 • Linear Regressions